ppy/osu-wiki/wiki/Tournaments/MWC/2015/en.md

 7. The **Winning conditions** for each stage will be:
     - In Group Stage, you need to win 4 maps to win a match.
 (Best-of-7)
-    - In the Round of 16 and the Quarter-finals, you need to win 5 maps to win a match.
+    - In the Round of 16 and the Quarterfinals, you need to win 5 maps to win a match.
 (Best-of-9)
-    - In Semi-finals and Finals, you need to win 6 maps to win a match.
+    - In Semifinals and Finals, you need to win 6 maps to win a match.
 (Best-of-11)
     - In Grand Finals, you need to win 7 maps to win the match.
 (Best-of-13)

 ### Match Instructions